Shiffrin fights fatigue in quest for 4th straight overall

 Storied seasons prove difficult to duplicate.

-“To me, it looks like Petra’s gaining more and more confidence with her skiing,” said Shiffrin, who has 64 career World Cup wins, which trails only Marcel Hirscher (67), Lindsey Vonn (82) and Swedish great Ingemar Stenmark (86).
+“To me, it looks like Petra’s gaining more and more confidence with her skiing,” said Shiffrin, who with 64 career World Cup wins trails only Marcel Hirscher (67), Lindsey Vonn (82) and Swedish great Ingemar Stenmark (86).
 “She’s always been an incredible and very disciplined skier.
 But she’s really finding the perfect rhythm with that skiing style.”

 Vlhova has won the last two slalom races — Shiffrin’s signature event — with Shiffrin taking second in Zagreb, Croatia, and then third in Flachau, Austria, two days ago.